Sarbo-2004/AI-HR_assistant/README.md

   Monitors recruitment and promotion trends to detect possible bias and suggest improvements.

 - **Compliance Tracker**
-  Flags possible risks in employment processes and policy adherence.
+  Flags possible risks in employment processes and policy adherence.](url)

 - **AI-Powered HR Chat Companion**
   For day-to-day operations like document drafts, announcements, reminders, and more.